artmg/lubuild/help/understand/disk-layout.md

 Partition records:

-You should now **always** use GPT (GUID partition map) partition tables, unless you are aware of a specific compatibility issue.
+You should now **always** use GPT (GUID partition map) partition tables, unless you are aware of a specific compatibility issue (like old game controllers).
 GPT is widely supported for external drives and has less limitations than the legacy MBR.